awslabs/open-data-registry/README.md

 Each dataset in this repository is described with metadata saved in a YAML file in the [/datasets](/datasets) directory.
 We use these YAML files to provide three services:

-- A Registry of Open Data on AWS website.
+- A Registry of Open Data on AWS browser.
 - A hosted YAML file listing all of the dataset entries.
 - Hosted YAML files for each dataset.